GabeMitchell23/gfm48FastRobots/Lab9/lab9Writeup.md

 [Robot Mapping](https://youtube.com/shorts/OlS8EkI7f7w?feature=share)

 ## Data
 In the polar coordinate plots below, the ToF data is shown centered at the five points that the robot rotated about.
+The distances are in meters

 <img src="polar.PNG" class="img-responsive" alt="" width= 700>